-Throughout the history of ghost stories, the ghosts of famous people have been reported haunting equally famous places.
-American history is filled with stories of creepy and scary hauntings.
-Almost every community has at least one resident historical ghost.
+Throughout the history of ghost stories, the ghosts of famous people have been reported haunting equally famous historic places.
+American and world history is filled with stories of creepy and scary hauntings.
+Almost every community has at least one resident historical ghost, and people who have encountered them come away with scary real life ghost tales to tell.

 Some of the most interesting ghost stories involve notable patriots.
 Ever since the White House was first built, there have been reports of ghosts.
 Past presidents still walk the halls and occupy the living quarters of the US Capitol.
 Former President Harry Truman stated that the White House was haunted, and many mediums and psychics claim that there is a vortex, known as "The White House Portal," located inside the building.